-- P reinstall if missing Reinstalls the file only if it is missing. - O Reinstall if missing or is in older version Reinstalls the file if it is missing or is an older version. - E Reinstall if missing or is in equal or older version Reinstalls the file if it is missing, or is an equal or older version. - D Reinstall if missing or with different version Reinstalls the file if it is missing or a different version is present. - A always reinstall Forces all files to be reinstalled, regardless of checksum or version.
+• P - reinstall if missing Reinstalls the file only if it is missing.

-Reinstall all user registry entries
+- O Reinstall if missing or is in older version Reinstalls the file if it is missing or is an older version. - E Reinstall if missing or is in equal or older version Reinstalls the file if it is missing, or is an equal or older version. - D Reinstall if missing or with different version Reinstalls the file if it is missing or a different version is present. - A always reinstall Forces all files to be reinstalled, regardless of checksum or version.

-Reinstall all machine registry entries
+- Reinstall all user registry entries Rewrites all required registry entries from the Registry table that go to the HKEY_CURRENT_USER OF HKEY_USERS - Reinstall all machine registry entries Rewrites all required registry entries from the Registry table that go to the HKEY_LOCAL_MACHINE OF HKEY_CLASSES_ROOT

-Rewrites all required registry entries from the Registry table that go to the hkey\local\machine or hkey\classes\root
+Shortcuts

-Reinstall shortcuts
+• Reinstall shortcuts